trstroem/ACSS-chatbot-v3/README.md

 Finally, you will need a Service Principal for interacting with the ACSS instance.
 This SP must have Reader rights on the subscription (or tenant) where the ACSS instance resides.

 With all of this done, you should be ready to deploy the flow in Azure ML Studio.
-See next section.
+Note: prompt flows can also be built in the Azure AI Studio - but the connection to Azure OpenAI seems to be less obvious and a bit error-prone.
+For now, the best option is to create the flow from the Azure ML Studio - ml.azure.com.

 ## How to deploy